Arsuaga-Vazquez-Lab/TAaCGH/README.txt

 meant to be run in the terminal by calling a command with the necessary arguments.
 Information about the arguments and examples of the command lines are available in the first lines of the code.
 2. Pre-process aCGH file.
 Lets call the tab delimited file "SET.txt" 2.1 Update the position (bp) for every clone using the last build from a genome browser.
 	2.2 The file should have 5 columns with the information about the clone and its position.
 	The names of those columns must be "Clone" "Chrom" "Arm" "Cytoband" "bp".
-	For X chromosome use 23 and for Y use 24 in humans. aCGH information for every patient(row) shall start in column number 6.
+	For X chromosome use 23 and for Y use 24 in humans (otherwise will produce weird ordering to dataSet). aCGH information for every patient(row) shall start in column number 6.
 	2.3 Verify that there are no duplicates in the file for every Chrom/Arm/bp combination.
 If there are any, they must be averaged 2.4 Impute missing values using impute_aCGH.R.
 This program uses lowess from the aCGH package from Bioconductor (http://www.bioconductor.org/packages//2.11/bioc/html/aCGH.html)
 	2.5 Name: Use a short name for the file, for instance "SET" and add at the end "data_full.txt" so that the name of the file become something like